rsmahmud/Anvil-DA/How to Create a Real-Time Chat Application with Anvil, MQTT, and EMQX.md

 - Explanation of the technologies involved: Anvil for the front end, Paho MQTT JavaScript client library for MQTT communication, and EMQX MQTT broker for message exchange.

 ## Setting Up Anvil Environment
-- Create a new Anvil app (I'm using Rally Theme)
+- Create a new Anvil app
 - Design the chat interface using Anvil's visual editor.
 - Add components such as text boxes, labels, and buttons for user interaction.